danydguezperez/ConoServerParser/README.md

 metadata‑driven filtering and visualisation, and exporting customised sequence sets.

-Conus snails (genus *Conus*) produce venom peptides known as conopeptides, which are highly specific for ion channels and receptors【953987192211277†L20-L25】.
-This specificity makes conotoxins invaluable for physiological studies and potential drug development【953987192211277†L20-L25】.
+Conus snails (genus *Conus*) produce venom peptides known as conopeptides, which are highly specific for ion channels and receptors.
+This specificity makes conotoxins invaluable for physiological studies and potential drug development.
-With more than 700 *Conus* species and thousands of distinct peptides, conotoxin research spans evolutionary biology and neurophysiology【953987192211277†L26-L37】.
-Conopeptides are classified into disulfide‑rich and disulfide‑poor peptides and categorised by pharmacological family, gene superfamily and cysteine framework【953987192211277†L39-L49】.
+With more than 700 *Conus* species and thousands of distinct peptides, conotoxin research spans evolutionary biology and neurophysiology.
+Conopeptides are classified into disulfide‑rich and disulfide‑poor peptides and categorised by pharmacological family, gene superfamily and cysteine framework.
 These classifications and the sheer diversity of conotoxins underscore the need for tools like ConoServerParser to facilitate downstream analysis of ConoServer data.

-The application was developed and described in the [PagBioMicS blog post](https://www.pagbiomics.com/blog/---conoserverparser--a-flexible-shiny-application-for-filtering--exploring--and-exporting-conotoxin-sequences-from-conoserver) by Dany Domínguez‑Pérez (June 12 2025).
+The application is described in a [PagBioMicS blog post](https://www.pagbiomics.com/blog/---conoserverparser--a-flexible-shiny-application-for-filtering--exploring--and-exporting-conotoxin-sequences-from-conoserver).
 A video tutorial demonstrating how to use the app is also available on [YouTube](https://www.youtube.com/watch?v=ZgRrB305xRg).

 ### Key features